 I can get behind a movie that has Superman and Batman having to murder someone, but not one that justifies it by saying essentially, “Of course they kill people!
 Duh!”
 It confuses or annoys audiences because that really isn’t who these characters have been for decades.
 The Punisher kills people.
 You can write a ton of interesting comics, movies and TV shows about a character who wants to kill criminals.
 That character probably doesn’t need to be Superman and really shouldn’t be Batman.

 The justification of Snyder in having Batman and Superman kill is one of many reasons Man of Steel, Batman v Superman: Dawn of Justice, and Justice League are cinematic failures even if they made a lot of money.
-Remember Wonder Woman or Aquaman, and likely Shazam made more money by eschewing the Snyder aesthetic and worldview.
+Remember Wonder Woman, Aquaman, and Shazam made more money by eschewing the Snyder aesthetic and worldview.

 Snyder deconstructed Batman and Superman into characters he wanted to see on screen.
 That’s his prerogative and likely what the DCU wanted him to do initially after the success of 300 and Watchmen.
 I can respect that vision and at the same time I vehemently reject it.